Critical Elastic Moment Solution

 Moment Gradient Factor - Moment Gradient Factor is rate at which moment is changing with length of beam.

-Unbraced Length of Member - (Measured in Centimeter) - Unbraced Length of Member is defined as the distance between adjacent Points.
+Unbraced Length of Member - (Measured in Centimeter) - Unbraced Length of Member is the distance between two points along a structural member where lateral support is provided.

 Elastic Modulus of Steel - (Measured in Gigapascal) - Elastic Modulus of Steel is a measure of the stiffness of steel.
 It quantifies the ability of steel to resist deformation under stress.

-Y Axis Moment of Inertia - (Measured in Meter⁴ per Meter) - Y Axis Moment of Inertia is defined as the moment of inertia of cross-section about YY.
+Y Axis Moment of Inertia - (Measured in Meter⁴ per Meter) - Y Axis Moment of Inertia is a geometric property of a cross-section that measures its resistance to bending about the y-axis, also known as the second moment of area about the y-axis.

-Shear Modulus in Steel Structures - (Measured in Gigapascal) - Shear Modulus in Steel Structures is the slope of the linear elastic region of the shear stress–strain curve.
+Shear Modulus - (Measured in Gigapascal) - Shear Modulus is the slope of the linear elastic region of the shear stress–strain curve.

-Torsional constant - The Torsional constant is a geometrical property of a bar's cross-section which is involved in the relationship between the angle of twist and applied torque along the axis of the bar.
+Torsional Constant - Torsional Constant is a geometrical property of a bar's cross-section which is involved in the relationship between the angle of twist and applied torque along the axis of the bar.

 STEP 1: Convert Input(s) to Base Unit